iskandar47/Salim-D/README.md

 # Hi 👋, I'm Salim .

-a 27 years software developer 💻   from Algeria 🇩🇿
+a 27 years software developer from Algeria 🇩🇿

+Math and IT student .

 I'm currently working as a freelancer and learning Javascript FullStack development 🚀